Sharpen your secateurs and read on for our top tips on taking summer cuttings.

 If the idea of taking summer cuttings leaves you stumped, don't despair.

-method is a simple way to bulk up your plant collection for free and there are many plants that are particularly good to take summer cuttings from at this time of year, including Buddleia
+method is a simple way to bulk up your plant collection for free, and many plants are particularly good to take summer cuttings from at this time of year, including Buddleia

 In this 'how to' video Helen Lockwood teaches you how to propagate some well known and lesser-known houseplants via cuttings, including a step by step guide to taking Aeonium cuttings in summer.

 As temperatures heat up, this year's new growth starts to develop woody tissue at the base.
 This hardening is the plant's way of preparing for winter and ensuring it is strong enough to carry next year's new growth.
-In this moment, the tips of these shots are still nimble but can no longer be described as softwood.
-The state just before the whole shoot has hardened can be described as being semi ripe.
-You can root your semi ripe summer cuttings in perlite, vermiculite
+At this moment, the tips of these shots are still nimble but can no longer be described as softwood.
+The state just before the whole shoot has hardened can be described as being semi-ripe.
+You can root your semi-ripe summer cuttings in perlite, vermiculite

 , sand or use a free-draining cutting compost